 Bring this to your next brunch party or make it for your family.
-It will be a hit.
+It will be a hit!

 Be sure to follow me on Instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – I love seeing what you make!

-- 1 2/3 C gluten-free all-purpose flour
+- 2 cups gluten-free all-purpose flour (see notes)

 - 1 tsp xanthan gum

-- 1 tsp baking powder
+- 2 teaspoons aluminum-free baking powder

 - 1/2 tsp fine sea salt